4D Human Body Capture from Egocentric Video via 3D Scene Grounding: Experiments

-\textbullet\ \textbf{Motion Smoothness}:\ We adopt a physics-based metric~\cite{yuan20183d} that uses average magnitude of joint accelerations to measure the smoothness of the estimated pose sequence.
+\textbullet\ \textbf{Motion Smoothness}:\ We follow~\cite{yuan20183d} to adopt a physics-based metric that uses average magnitude of joint accelerations to measure the smoothness of the estimated pose sequence.
 Thus, a lower value indicates that the times series of body meshes have more consistent human motion.
 Note that the motion smoothness is evaluated on 3D human joints projected in world coordinate.
 For fair comparison, we normalize the scale factor when reporting the results.

-\textbullet\ \textbf{Plausibility of Human-Scene Interaction}:\ To evaluate whether our method leads to more realistic human-scene interaction, we transform the human body meshes into 3D world coordinate, render the results as video sequences, and further upload them to Amazon Mechanical Turk (AMT) for a user study.
-Specifically, we put the rendered results of all compared methods and our method side-by-side, and ask the AMT worker to choose the instance has the most realistic human-scene interaction.
+\textbullet\ \textbf{Plausibility of Human-Scene Interaction}:\ To evaluate whether our method provides more realistic human-scene interaction, we transform the human body meshes into 3D world coordinates, render the results as video sequences, and further upload them to Amazon Mechanical Turk (AMT) for a user study.
+Specifically, we put the rendered results of all compared methods and our method side-by-side (sample videos can be found in supplementary materials), and ask the AMT worker to choose the instance that has the most realistic human-scene interaction.